Brian Graham (baseball)

-Brian Graham (born April 9, 1960 in San Diego, California) is a former minor league baseball player, coach and manager and major league coach for the Cleveland Indians.
-He is the former director of player development for the Baltimore Orioles.
-He is currently employed as the director of the Appalachian league.
+Brian Graham (born April 9, 1960) is an American former Major League Baseball coach for the Cleveland Indians and Baltimore Orioles, former MLB executive with the Pittsburgh Pirates and Orioles, minor league player and minor league manager and coach.

+Graham also serves as the on-field director of the MLB Draft Combine, the executive director of the Appalachian League and the owner of Hardcore Elite Baseball organization.
+In 2021, Graham was an advance scout for the United States national baseball team.

 College

 Graham attended the University of California, Los Angeles where he played both baseball and football.
-When he finished his collegiate career, Graham held school records for hits, stolen bases, and runs.
+When he finished his collegiate career, Graham held school records for most hits, stolen bases, and runs scored.
 In football, Graham was a member of the 1978 Fiesta Bowl team.
-In 1996, he was inducted into the school's Baseball Hall of Fame.
-Brian received a bachelor's in behavioral sciences from National University in 1987.
+In 1996, he was inducted into UCLA's Baseball Hall of Fame.
+Graham received a Bachelor of Arts degree in Behavioral Sciences from National University.